philanc/slua/README.md

 Luaproc 1.0.4 - commit 990ecf6 - https://github.com/askyrme/luaproc

-Lua-termbox - The Lua binding comes from https://github.com/robem/lua-termbox and the termbox C library comes from https://github.com/nsf/termbox.
+ltbox - the termbox C library comes from https://github.com/nsf/termbox.

 On Linux, the full *readline* library is not used.
 It is replaced by the much smaller *linenoise* library.
 The linenoise implementation included here has been extended to include a Lua binding.
 It is derived from Linenoise v1.0 - commit 027dbce - https://github.com/antirez/linenoise